Hillsborough Street

 Hillsborough Street is a business and cultural thoroughfare through Raleigh, North Carolina, United States.
 The street serves as a center for social life among North Carolina State University and Meredith College students.

 Bars, restaurants, coffee shops, convenience stores and banks are located along a strip of Hillsborough Street that borders the university.
 The road is also a busy transport corridor, linking the town of Cary with downtown Raleigh.
-Additionally, the road passes by the North Carolina State Veterinarian School, North Carolina State University Centennial Biomedical Campus, the North Carolina State Fairgrounds, Sacred Heart Church, and Raleigh's Pullen Park.
+Additionally, the road passes by the North Carolina State University College of Veterinary Medicine, North Carolina State University Centennial Biomedical Campus, the North Carolina State Fairgrounds, Sacred Heart Church, and Raleigh's Pullen Park.